Privacy and cookie policy

 Why do we need your information and how do we use it?

-We collect your information because we need it to help us support you with our services, keep in touch with you, and offer you communications that are relevant to you.
+We collect personal data to support the work we do and to make sure can provide a high quality of services, as well as to keep in touch with you, and offer you communications that are relevant to you.

 The information we collect is used and stored for the following reasons:

-We process personal data in accordance with the Data Protection Acts of 1984 and 1998, the General Data Protection Regulation (GDPR) of May 2018 and any other applicable legislation (referred to as the ‘data protection legislation’).
-We adhere to the principles of data protection as set out in the Data Protection Act 1998 and GDPR 2018 and observe the conditions relating to the fair and lawful processing of personal data.
-Our lawful basis for processing your data is Consent.
+We process personal data in accordance with the Data Protection Act 2018 and the UK GDPR of May 2018, as well as any other applicable legislation (referred to collectively as the ‘data protection legislation’).
+Our main lawful basis for processing personal data are:

 How do we keep your information safe?